 After surgery, you will most likely be given crutches and a knee brace.
 Your orthopedic surgeon will determine how and when to use the crutches and brace.
 For an isolated ACL reconstruction, you can put some weight on your knee immediately.
-However, if other structures such as a meniscus is repaired, weight bearing is typically limited unless you’re braced in full extension.
+However, if other structures such as a meniscus is repaired, weight-bearing is typically limited unless you’re braced in full extension.
 Remember to ask your surgeon how much weight you are allowed to put on your knee!
-Most surgeons will advise keeping your brace locked into an extension position while walking (and sometimes even sleeping).
+Most surgeons will advise keeping your brace locked into an extended position while walking (and sometimes even sleeping).
 Your physio will determine when you’re strong enough to unlock the brace to 90 degrees.
 The brace is important because it protects your knee from buckling and giving way during the post-op period when your quadriceps muscle isn’t firing as optimally as it could be.
 Remember, it is better to be overly cautious than risk having another ACL surgery!

-ACL graft options for surgery differ based on type of tissue as well as where the tissue is taken from within the body.
+ACL graft options for surgery differ based on the type of tissue as well as where the tissue is taken from within the body.
 Each graft has their pros and cons, but overall, can have similar outcomes if there is a great team approach between the surgeon, rehab team, and patient!
 We wish you the best of luck with your ACL rehabilitation!
 Don’t think of this time as missing a season.
 Rather, see it as preparing to become the next Adrian Peterson in your respective competitive league.
 A proper rehabilitation program is so much more than just rehab, its [P]Rehab to prevent a future injury down the road!

 Nima Mehran, M.D., is an orthopaedic surgeon specializing in sports medicine and joint replacements.
 He earned his undergraduate degree at the University of Southern California, attended the Chicago Medical School and was Chief Resident during his orthopaedic surgery residency at Henry Ford Hospital.
 Dr. Mehran has published several scientific papers and has delivered numerous scientific lectures.
 He has been on the physician team for the USC Trojan Football team, Los Angeles Lakers, Los Angeles Sparks, Los Angeles Dodgers, Los Angeles Kings, and Anaheim Ducks.